 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug is not a cure for hepatitis infection.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.